-There was almost no winter in northern Florida March, but then is seemed like Spring happened overnight and now we have roses in bloom..The Red Bud trees were blooming in by the end of March.
-We have enjoyed the Azaleas and Dogwood trees for the past few weeks as well.
+There was almost no winter in northern Florida March, but then is seemed like Spring happened overnight, and now we have roses in bloom..The Red Bud trees were blooming by the end of March.
+We have enjoyed the Azaleas, Dogwood trees and a variety of others for the past few weeks as well.

 It was necessary for us to pick about 100 grapefruits off of our tree, as the tree was already starting to bloom for this season.
 The orange tree is also starting to bloom.
 There are numerous birds flocking to our bird feeder and bird bath.
 Yesterday morning I decided to put out the hummingbird feeder, even though it is early in the season.
 In the late afternoon I saw one of those precious little birds feeding.